Free Preview – Session 6

 Lace up your spiritual walking shoes and take a deep breath—you are about to begin a road trip with the gospel of Luke and the Upside-Down King!

 This online Bible study is written as a combination teacher/student package for high school age through adults.
 When you purchase the package, you can download all of the materials.
+(This is on the honor system—we trust that you will use them for your class but not share them with the whole world.)
 Some teachers may prefer to share only the reproducibles with their group, while others may wish to print copies of everything for everyone.
 It will depend on the group.

 Each session features one of The Upside-Down King songs found on the CD that can be purchased on the website, upsidedownking.weebly.com/store.html (please allow 1–2 weeks for shipping).
 You will definitely want the CD as the songs are important elements in the sessions.